LincaMarius/ISAP-1_Logisim_Simulation/README.md

 - INSTR – entry where the current instruction is presented by the Instruction Register
 - CLK – clock signal that ensures synchronism in the operation of the computer
 - CLR – reset signal that initializes the Control Unit to zero
-- INSTR – output where the current instruction is presented to the Control Block
+- CTRL – output where the current instruction is presented to the Control Block
 - Lar – control signal that commands the loading of data from the bus into the Address Register
 - Cp – control signal that commands the increment of the content of the Program Counter
 - Lp - control signal that commands the loading of data from the bus into the Program Counter